registerguard/custom.rg.Scraper/README.md

 ## About:

-"Scraper" class for class for Intersystems Caché.
+"Scraper" class for Intersystems Caché - World's fastest high performance object database.

 If you imporve upon this code and/or have feedback, __please__ contact me: